STRATEGY

 And the product veers far from the light.

-The expression "tail wagging the dog" is about influence being disproportionately controlled by less important entities.
+The expression "tail wagging the dog" concerns influence disproportionately controlled by less important entities.
 Who is the dog and who is the tail?
 The dog is the product and its strategy, typically guided by a product manager.
 The tail is an outspoken salesperson or executive driving the product in a new direction.

 Symptoms

-Disproportionate Stakeholder Influence.
-In many organizations, certain stakeholders — such as an executive with a strong opinion or a salesperson with a high-revenue opportunity — can push for features that don’t align with the broader product vision.
+Disproportionate stakeholder influence.
+In many organizations, certain stakeholders—such as executives with a strong opinion or salespeople with a high-revenue opportunity—can push for features that don’t align with the broader product vision.
 This results in the strategy being reactive instead of proactive.

-Confusion Over Who Drives the Product Vision.
-When the "tail wags the dog," product decisions appease individuals or groups not responsible for the overall product's success, resulting in a fragmented product experience.
+Confusion over who drives the product vision.
+When the "tail wags the dog," product decisions are made to appease individuals or groups who are not the target customer, impacting the product's success.

-Lack of Data-Driven Decisions.
-Decisions are made based on what influential voices want rather than what the data shows is best for the business and customers overall.
+Lack of data-driven decisions.
+Decisions are made based on what other voices want rather than what the data shows is best for the business and customers.

 Consequences

-Diminished Team Morale and Confidence.
-Product teams lose confidence in the strategic vision when they are constantly pivoting to meet the needs of the loudest voice, rather than delivering on a cohesive, well-thought-out plan.
+Diminished team morale and confidence.
+Product teams lose confidence in the strategic vision when they constantly pivot to follow the latest opinion, rather than delivering on a cohesive, well-thought-out plan.

-Unclear Product Strategy.
-If the product strategy and roadmap seem to change based on individual opinions rather than data, core principles, or customer research, influence is overtaking objective decision-making.
+Unclear product strategy.
+If the product strategy and roadmap change based on individual opinions rather than data, core principles, or customer research, influence overtakes objective decision-making.

 Recommendations

-Empower Product Teams.
-Give the product team the authority to make decisions based on the established strategy and trust them to say "no" when necessary to keep the product on course.
+Empower product teams.
+The product team needs the authority to make decisions based on the established strategy and trust them to say "no" when necessary to keep the product on course.
 Product managers must learn how to say no without getting fired.
 Clarify the impact of the decision using a before-and-after roadmap showing what has slipped.